werf/werf/docs/documentation/_includes/reference/cli/werf_host_cleanup.md

             Two development modes are supported:
             - simple: for working with the worktree state of the git repository
-            - strict: for working with the index state of the git repository --docker-config=''
+            - strict: for working with the index state of the git repository --disable-auto-host-cleanup=true
+            Disable auto host cleanup procedure in main werf commands like werf-build,
+            werf-converge and other (default disabled or WERF_DISABLE_AUTO_HOST_CLEANUP) --docker-config=''
             Specify docker config directory path.
 Default $WERF_DOCKER_CONFIG or $DOCKER_CONFIG or
             ~/.docker (in the order of priority)